WebAssembly/component-model/design/mvp/CanonicalABI.md

   h = cx.inst.resources.get(t.rt, i)
   if h.own:
     cx.add_lender(h)
+  else:
+    trap_if(cx.task is not h.scope)
   return h.rep
 ```
 The `add_lender` call to `CallContext` participates in the enforcement of the
-dynamic borrow rules, which keep the source `own` handle alive until the end
+dynamic borrow rules, which keep the source `own` handle alive until the end of
-of the call (as an intentionally-conservative upper bound on how long the
+the call (as an intentionally-conservative upper bound on how long the `borrow`
-`borrow` handle can be held).
-This tracking is only required when `h` is an
-`own` handle because, when `h` is a `borrow` handle, this tracking has already
+handle can be held).
+When `h` is a `borrow` handle, we just need to make sure
-happened (when the originating `own` handle was lifted) for a strictly longer
-call scope than the current call.
+that the callee task has a shorter liftime than the current task, which is only
+guaranteed if the callee is a subtask of the current task.

 ### Storing